anandology/cookiecutter-mlops/README.md

 # cookiecutter-mlops

-Cookie-cutter for modularize code organization for an ML project
+Cookie-cutter for modularize code organization for an ML project.